OpenAI, Anthropic, SpaceX IPOs could end Big Tech's grip on AI trade

 *this image is generated using AI for illustrative purposes only.

-That dynamic is now shifting as OpenAI and Anthropic have filed confidential preparations for public listings.
-SpaceX is also set to IPO this month.
-This pipeline represents a significant transition, moving from indirect exposure through hyperscalers to direct ownership of frontier model developers and adjacent infrastructure platforms.
+That structure may be starting to shift.
+OpenAI and Anthropic have both filed confidential preparations for eventual public listings, while SpaceX is set to IPO this month.
+This current IPO pipeline is set to mark one of the most significant transitions of the AI era: moving from indirect exposure through hyperscalers to direct ownership of frontier model developers and adjacent infrastructure platforms.

 Company Valuation / Revenue Key Metric